 “NYYYAAAAAAAAA!!!!”
 Koneko screamed, feeling as if she had just been electrocuted, as she collapsed, the pain ongoing, her entire nervous system going haywire as she keened in pain.
 Between one step and the next she collapsed like a doll with its strings cut, her whole body spasming uncontrollably.

 Ranma didn’t feel anything, simply changing into his female form and charging through it.
-She was then engaged by three men wielding twin swords equally as well as the man who had originally owned the invisible sword.
-In their hands they each held two of the blades that Saeko and the others had been dealing with below.
+Three men wielding twin swords equally as well as the man who had originally owned the invisible sword then engaged her.
+In their hands, they each held two of the blades that Saeko and the others had been dealing with below.
 Their speed was such that they were keeping up with Ranma for the moment.

-“Hmmf, well I suppose the one Excalibur type that we’ve been able to mass produce should be enough to hold these twoooo… what in the world?”
+“Hmmpf, well I suppose the one Excalibur type that we’ve been able to mass produce should be enough to hold these twoooo… what in the world?”

 Ranma glared at the man who was standing behind the exorcists, as he stared back at her avidly, three other men between him and the one speaking beyond those he was already engaging.
 He looked almost like the very image of a priest that young children had when they were young, somewhat overweight, a kindly face, with a frizz of gray hair.
 But his eyes, his eyes were the most freakish things Ranma had ever seen.
 They were black and nearly dead save for a bit of fear and some interest from somewhere as he looked at Ranma.